Pests around the house and garden

 Law protects all species of bat found in the UK as they are endangered species, it is illegal to kill or even disturb bats in their roosts.
 If you have a colony of bats, you should contact the Nature Conservancy Council, they will arrange for a person to visit the site and advise on the best course of action.

-BEDBUGS to top of page top
+BEDBUGS top

 The adult bug is brown and about 3.5 mm long.
 They feed on blood, they have a needle sharp bite which pierces the skin of a sleeping human or other warm blooded animal.
 After it has finished feeding, the swollen bug will then crawl away to its' hiding place to digest its' meal.
 You may also find them under loose wallpaper or in crevices in the furniture.